JulioJu/AndroidTaquinGame/README.md

     some root folders).
 Use `ES File Explorer`.
     Install it simply by download it, then drag and drop to the VM screen.
-* On my Arch Linux, when Genymotion is launched, can't hear noise when I start a new `vlc`.
-Simply start `vlc` before VM and all works!
+* On my Arch Linux, when Genymotion is launched, can't hear noise when I start a new `vlc` or `Youtube.com`.
+Simply stop the VM then `vlc` or Youtube video works, then start again the VM and all continue to work fine!
+Then, you could also restart `vlc` or `youtube` and all continue to work!
 * When import, we must build to see some errors disappear.
 * I've experienced errors with `Google AVD` (Android Emulator)
     * https://stackoverflow.com/questions/38450717/session-app-error-while-installing-apk